sithmel/little-ds-toolkit/README.md

 item.find(); // almost Θ(1) (grows very slowly)
 ```
 The find returns the element "leader".
 The important part is that 2 elements with the same leader belongs to the same group.
+You can retrieve the original value with "item.data".

 lru-cache
 =========